GabiThume/tecendobits/octopress/source/_posts/2013-04-21-starting-things-to-opw.markdown

 categories: [mozilla, socorro, opw, gnome, code, crash stats]
 ---

-<a href=https://live.gnome.org/OutreachProgramForWomen>Outreach Program for Women</a> is a amazing program for include women in Free and Open Source Software.
+<a href=https://live.gnome.org/OutreachProgramForWomen>Outreach Program for Women</a> is an amazing program to include women in Free and Open Source Software.
 I am really interested in applying.
 So I decided to start by studing the Mozilla Projects to the OPW.

 Project <a href=https://wiki.mozilla.org/GNOME_Outreach_Summer2013>Test Gardener</a>: "Write unit and integration tests for Socorro related to database, backend crash storage and middleware."

-My first impress by reading the OPW projects to this year, is that this project of Mozilla is the coolest one.
+My first impress by reading the OPW projects is that this project of Mozilla is the coolest one.
 To verify that, I want to spend some time installing, running, and maybe solving some bug of <a href=https://wiki.mozilla.org/Socorro>Socorro</a>.

 <!-- more -->

 <h2> Installation </h2>

 <h3> Requirements </h3>